ChrstphrHll/npc_gen/students/Jandar Pleufan.md

 ---
 # Jandar Pleufan
 ### Description
-- Gnome Ranger from Beleriand
+- Gnome Ranger from Shadesburry Initiative
 - 1st year Protection student in Elkenval
 - shoulder length wavy platinum hair that's plain, Green eyes, and Brown skin
 - Is Forgiving and Domineering, and has Family as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes